vgeorgiev90/PEInjector/README.md

 fixes all relocations and imports and executes its entrypoint.

 ## Features
-  - Make use of indirect syscalls
+  - Make use of indirect syscalls, either from ntdll.dll or win32u.dll (in order to bypass elastic EDR's indirect syscall detection rule)

   - Downloads the PE from a webserver, or reads it from a local file (mainly for testing)